Higher order PCA-like rotation-invariant features for detailed shape descriptors modulo rotation: Representing shape/density as polynomial

-While we could work on the above symmetric tensors, they use abstract moments difficult to translate into the actual shape, and do not guarantee to represent some unique shape.
+While we could work on the above symmetric tensors, they use abstract moments difficult to translate into the actual shape, and do not guarantee representing some unique shape.

-If we need decodability of such description and representation of unique shape, we can approximate this density as a polynomial, what also brings completeness of representation: that polynomials allow for as close approximation as needed, corresponding to some unique shape we could decode from it.
+If we need decodability of such description and representation of unique shape, we can approximate this density by a polynomial, what also brings completeness of representation: polynomial approximations can be as close as needed, corresponding to some unique shape we could decode from it.

-However, while shapes usually have finite size, polynomials go to infinity and explode - to represent shapes by polynomials, we should multiply them by some vanishing function, preferably spherically symmetric for rotation invariance, like Gaussian $e^{-||\mathbf{x}||^2/2}$ for $||\mathbf{x}||=\sqrt{\mathbf{x}^T \mathbf{x}}$ Euclidean norm.
+However, while shapes usually have finite size, polynomials go to infinity and explode - to represent shapes by polynomials, we should multiply them by some vanishing function, rather spherically symmetric for rotation invariance, like Gaussian $e^{-||\mathbf{x}||^2/2}$ for used $||\mathbf{x}||\equiv\sqrt{\mathbf{x}^T \mathbf{x}}$ Euclidean norm.

 Using orthonormal $\{f_i(x)\}$ basis: $\int f_i(x) f_j(x) dx = \delta_{ij}$, we can inexpensively MSE estimate density~\cite{rapid}: \be \rho(x)=\sum_{j=0}^m u_j f_j(x) \quad \Rightarrow \quad u_j = \int \rho(x) f_j(x) dx = E[f_j(x)]\ee Such orthonormal basis as polynomials times Gaussian is: \be f_j(x) = \frac{1}{\sqrt{2^j j! \sqrt{\pi}}}\, h_j(x)\, e^{-x^2/2} \ee where $h_i(x)$ are Hermite polynomials, for $i=0,\ldots,5$ being: